Moritz-Bergemann/PL-Practicals/assignment/report.md

 ***TODO!!!!!!!!!***

 ## Practical 3 - ADA
 ADA was the most challenging traditional language to complete the weekly practical with.
 I think this is down to its extreme complexity compared to other language.
 As discussed in the lectures, ADA can be considered an engineering trade-off, and this is apparent here.
-Compared to FORTRAN or ALGOL, ADA's complexity results makes writing large applications much easier and more effective, though small applications (such as bubble-sort) become much more verbose.
+Compared to Fortran or ALGOL, ADA's complexity results makes writing large applications much easier and more effective, though small applications (such as bubble-sort) become much more verbose.
 Bubble sort is more complicated than fizzbuzz, but even so - my ALGOL program from practical 3 was 15 lines, while my ADA program is 43 lines.

 I dislike having to declare all types used by the program at the beginning.
 While you could argue this would improve readability in larger programs as the entire scope of a given module can be known from the start, I found in this small program it resulted constant needless and confusing cross-checking as I tried to remember what the variables I had declared actually were.
 ```ada